 The rationale for developing out of Phase is based on a number of factors including the current market demand for limited serviced industrial land in the region and the limited amount of land available for this type of development.
-Frontier Park is the last parcel of undeveloped land located along the fast developing 84th Street S.E. corridor, between Highway 560 (Glenmore Trail SE) and the future east/west Peigan Trail.
-Its development is a logical step from the previously approved developments along 84th Street.
-From a Municipal District of Rocky View perspective, the mediated annexation boundary removes a significant portion of land from the Shepard Plan area currently under the jurisdiction of the MD of Rocky View and transfers it to the City of Calgary thereby reducing the amount of business lands in this part of the MD.
-The mediated agreement identifies this area of the MD as an industrial growth corridor.
+Frontier Park 2 is one of the last parcel of undeveloped land located along the fast developing 84th Street S.E. corridor, between Highway 560 (Glenmore Trail SE) and the future east/west Peigan Trail.
+Because it is being developed as an extension of Frontier Park Phase I, its development is a logical step from the previously approved developments along 84th Street.
+From a Municipal District of Rocky View perspective, the recent annexation removed a significant portion of land from the Shepard Plan area from the jurisdiction of the MD of Rocky View and transferred it to the City of Calgary thereby reducing the amount of business lands in this part of the MD.
+The annexation agreement identifies this area of the MD as an industrial growth corridor.

-Frontier Park will represent contiguous development, will be readily accessible and will be serviceable with the infrastructure necessary for the proposed land use.
-Furthermore, the planning and development of Frontier Park will complete this segment of the Plan area and will contribute to the development and upgrading of the road network in the area.
+Frontier Park 2 will represent contiguous development, will be readily accessible and will be serviceable with the infrastructure necessary for the proposed land use.
+Furthermore, the planning and development of Frontier Park 2 will complete this segment of the Plan area and will contribute to the development and upgrading of the road network in the area.

-Policy 4.1.1 Subdivision and development of Frontier Park may occur out of the phasing sequence as shown in the Shepard Plan.
+Policy 4.1.1 Subdivision and development of Frontier Park 2 may occur out of the phasing sequence as shown in the Shepard Plan.